-Florida probate is a legal procedure that is often surrounded by misconceptions and confusion.
-It’s essential to demystify this process and gain a clear understanding of what it entails.
+Florida probate administration is a legal procedure often surrounded by misconceptions and confusion.
+It’s essential to demystify this process and clearly understand what it entails.

 What is Florida Probate?